hackingbeauty/react-mic/README.md

 It's the fastest way I can get you to becoming proficient because you're actually developing a REAL production-ready app.
 One that you'd get paid to develop in the industry.

-I hope to see you at the [workshop](https://professionalreactapp.com/)!
+I hope to meet you at the [training](https://professionalreactapp.com/special-offer)!

 ![Six Figure Front-End Engineer](https://professionalreactapp.com/assets/images/react-salary-large.png)